cdklabs/cdk-appflow/API.md

 ### GitHubOAuthFlow <a name="GitHubOAuthFlow" id="@cdklabs/cdk-appflow.GitHubOAuthFlow"></a>

-Represents the OAuth flow enabled for the GA4.
+Represents the OAuth flow enabled for GitHub.

 #### Initializer <a name="Initializer" id="@cdklabs/cdk-appflow.GitHubOAuthFlow.Initializer"></a>